 The application seeks approval for the variation of condition no.2 of NP/14/0014 to allow the building design to be amended and to include an increase in height.
+The original design comprised a detached three-bedroom bungalow with basement level set in a slope (thereby creating two-storeys when viewed from the front of the site).

-The amended design includes a two storey four-bedroom dwelling to be provided in two main blocks running parallel which both have a pitched roof over and in between there is a two storey link aspect with a flat roof over.
-The dwelling adopts an upside-down living aspect with the four bedrooms provided on the ground floor along with family bathroom and utility room.
-At first floor level an open plan layout is evident together with a study, WC and kitchen storeroom together with the main access entrance which is provided via an access bridge from adjacent terraced land.
+The amended design includes a two storey four bedroom bungalow to be provided in two main blocks running parallel which both have a pitched roof over and in between there is a two storey link aspect with a flat roof over.
+The dwelling adopts an upside down living aspect with the four bedrooms provided on the ground floor along with family bathroom and utility room.
+At first floor level an open plan layout is evident together with a study, WC and kitchen store room together with the main access entrance which is provided via an access bridge from adjacent terraced land.